Guest House Paradiso: Plot

-Richard "Richie" Twat (Rik Mayall) and Edward "Eddie" Elizabeth Ndingombaba (Adrian Edmondson) run the Guest House Paradiso, the worst guest house in the United Kingdom.
-Following a staff exodus, the hotel begins rapidly bleeding customers, until the arrival of the Nice family, headed by Mr. Nice (Simon Pegg), and the famous Italian actress Gina Carbonara (Hélène Mahieu), on the run from her ill-tempered and criminal fiancé, Gino Bolognese (Vincent Cassel), reverse their fortunes.
+Richard "Richie" Twat and Edward "Eddie" Elizabeth Ndingombaba run the Guest House Paradiso, the worst guest house in the United Kingdom.
+Following a staff exodus, the hotel begins rapidly bleeding customers, until the arrival of the Nice family, headed by Mr. Nice, and the famous Italian actress Gina Carbonara, on the run from her ill-tempered and criminal fiancé, Gino Bolognese, reverse their fortunes.

 Due to the chef stealing all the food, Richie and Eddie resort to collecting radioactive fish salvaged from the nearby nuclear power station's lorries to serve for supper.
 Meanwhile, Gino tracks down Gina thanks to her residency being promoted to attract more guests.
 After convincing Gina to a sudden elopement, Gino then tries to rape her.
 However, after having consumed the radioactive fish, Gino, and the other guests at the hotel, suddenly grow violently ill.
 After discovering the disastrous effects their dinner is having, Richie and Eddie prepare their escape, but not before rescuing Gina from Gino.
 Gino proceeds to get caught in the crossfire of the projectile-vomiting guests, which pushes him out a window and off a cliff, where he meets his demise.

 Just before they can flee, government agents arrive, intending to enact a cover-up, and offer Richie and Eddie £10 million, first-class tickets to the Caribbean, and new identities for them and Gina, in exchange for their silence, which they promptly accept.
 In a post-credits scene, the three are at a beach bar called the Beach Bar Paradiso, where Eddie winks to the camera and says only Gino died, otherwise there'd be "a moral question-mark hanging over our escape."

+Cast

+French actors Hélène Mahieu and Vincent Cassel play Italian couple Gina Carbonara and Gino Bolognese, respectively.
+Mahieu had gained fame at the time for headlining "an innuendo-filled series of adverts for Renault's new Clio car".
+Seeing it as an opportunity to do something new, Cassel happily accepted the role of the film's main antagonist and recalled enjoying the experience.

+Simon Pegg plays Mr. Nice, patriarch of the Nice family that visit the hotel; cast in the role shortly after he finished filming the first series of Spaced, Pegg, a fan of Mayall and Edmondson's work since he was a child, would converse with Mayall about The Young Ones during filming.
+An alumni of the Carry On films, which Mayall and Edmondson were fond of, Fenella Fielding plays Mrs. Foxfur, an elderly hotel patron, along with Bill Nighy and Kate Ashfield as an adulterous couple who briefly stay at the Guest House Paradiso.
+Near the beginning of the film, Steven O'Donnell makes a cameo appearance as a drunken Greek chef named Lardy Barsto, having previously played the recurring character Spudgun in Bottom.